 Israel travel restrictions could ease when virus spreads locally

 El Al Israel Airlines has already suspended routes, announced layoffs and warned of a drop in revenue.
 The airport has moved international travel into a single terminal and hotels have issued profit warnings.
-On Tuesday, the arrivals board at Ben Gurion showed canceled flights from countries with restrictions, and outgoing travelers wore facemasks as they filed through near-empty security checks.
+On Tuesday, the arrivals board at Ben Gurion showed cancelled flights from countries with restrictions, and outgoing travellers wore facemasks as they filed through near-empty security checks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)